Point Lookout: a free weekly publication of Chaco Canyon Consulting

 This would be intentional, nefarious problem displacement.
 It threatens the health and success of the enterprise, and it is not uncommon.
 In a more sophisticated version, Irv's real target is Dan, who leads Daffodil, which depends on Carnation.
 By disrupting Carnation, Irv disrupts Daffodil.

 By now I hope it's clear that so-called "unintended consequences" are not always unintended.
 When next you hear of unintended consequences, think carefully.
-First in this series Go to top Top Next issue: More Obstacles to Finding the Reasons Why Next Issue
+Problem Displacement and Technical Debt First issue in this series Go to top Top Next issue: More Obstacles to Finding the Reasons Why Next Issue

 303 Secrets of Workplace PoliticsIs every other day a tense, anxious, angry misery as you watch people around you, who couldn't even think their way through a game of Jacks, win at workplace politics and steal the credit and glory for just about everyone's best work including yours?
 Read 303 Secrets of Workplace Politics, filled with tips and techniques for succeeding in workplace politics.
 More info